Jaws (film): Writing

 Spielberg wanted "some levity" in Jaws, humor that would avoid making it "a dark sea hunt", so he turned to his friend Carl Gottlieb, a comedy writer-actor then working on the sitcom The Odd Couple.
 Spielberg sent Gottlieb a script, asking what the writer would change and if there was a role he would be interested in performing.
-Gottlieb sent Spielberg three pages of notes, and picked the part of Meadows, the politically connected editor of the local paper.
+Gottlieb sent Spielberg three pages of notes, and picked the part of Harry Meadows, the politically connected editor of Amity's newspaper.
 He passed the audition one week before Spielberg took him to meet the producers regarding a writing job.

-While the deal was initially for a "one-week dialogue polish", Gottlieb eventually became the primary screenwriter, rewriting the entire script during a nine-week period of principal photography.
+While the deal was initially for a "one-week dialogue polish", Gottlieb eventually became the primary screenwriter, rewriting nearly the entire script during a nine-week period of principal photography.
 The script for each scene was typically finished the night before it was shot, after Gottlieb had dinner with Spielberg and members of the cast and crew to decide what would go into the film.
-Many pieces of dialogue originated from the actors' improvisations during these meals; a few were created on set.
-John Milius contributed dialogue polishes, and Sugarland Express writers Matthew Robbins and Hal Barwood also made uncredited contributions.
+Many pieces of dialogue originated from the actors' improvisations during these meals; a few were created on set just prior to filming.
+John Milius contributed other dialogue polishes, and Sugarland Express writers Matthew Robbins and Hal Barwood also made uncredited contributions.
 Spielberg has claimed that he prepared his own draft, although it is unclear to what degree the other screenwriters drew on his material.
 One specific alteration he called for in the story was to change the cause of the shark's death from extensive wounds to a scuba tank explosion, as he felt audiences would respond better to a "big rousing ending".
 The director estimated the final script had a total of 27 scenes that were not in the book.

 Benchley had written Jaws after reading about sport fisherman Frank Mundus's capture of an enormous shark in 1964.
 According to Gottlieb, Quint was loosely based on Mundus, whose book Sportfishing for Sharks he read for research.
 Sackler came up with the backstory of Quint as a survivor of the World War II USS Indianapolis disaster.
 The question of who deserves the most credit for writing Quint's monologue about the Indianapolis has caused substantial controversy.
 Spielberg described it as a collaboration between Sackler, Milius, and actor Robert Shaw, who was also a playwright.
-According to the director, Milius turned Sackler's "three-quarters of a page" speech into a monologue, and that was then rewritten by Shaw.
+According to the director, Milius turned Sackler's "three-quarters of a page" speech into a monologue, and that was then partially rewritten by Shaw.
 Gottlieb gives primary credit to Shaw, downplaying Milius's contribution.